-Last summer Central Valley residents saw some of the hottest temperatures, ranging from 100- 110 degrees.
-The media called the summer of 2020 one of the “top 10” hottest summers.
-With those temperatures in mind, it’s only imaginable what energy bills were coming in at.
-With rates already increasing once or twice per year, here are some energy saving things you can do to reduce your energy usage and bill this year:
+Central Valley residents routinely see some of the hottest temperatures during the summer, ranging from 100- 110 degrees.
+With those temperatures in mind, the energy bills get even higher.
+With rates already increasing once or twice per year, here are some energy-saving things you can do to reduce your energy usage and bill this year:

 - Air seal your home.
 Any kind of gaps or leaks can cause cool air to leave your home instead of cooling it down!
 Adding insulation can save you up to 10% on home heating and cooling costs.

 - Keep up with regular AC maintenance by replacing all air filters in your home, dirty filters make your system work harder and run longer than necessary.
 Bland offers an Energy Savings Program where we’ll check that everything is operating as it should.
 We also evaluate your HVAC system to see if anything can be done to improve its energy efficiency.